galacticcouncil/Basilisk-docs/docs/build_xc_integration.md

 The procedure for proposing to open a channel to Basilisk consists of the following steps:

 ### Step 0: Spark a discussion with the community {#discussion}
 Before deciding to open a new cross-chain channel, you should initiate a discussion with the broader Basilisk community.
-This step is important because it allows users to express interest in tokens which they would like to see trading on our platform, and to red-flag potentially toxic assets.
+This step is important because it allows users to express interest in tokens that they would like to see trading on our platform and to red-flag potentially toxic assets.

 To initiate the discussion, please [open a discussion thread on Polkassembly](https://basilisk.polkassembly.io/post/create) which touches upon the following points:
 - introduction of your project